hartmansm/DFELL_EPICS/README.md

 Laser Laboratory.
 The software is not being actively developed but is still being used by multiple facilities.

+Most of these modules were originally written for EPICS 3.13.
+They have been updated to also work with 3.14.
+However, they are still using VxWorks specific code.
+They do not take advantage of the EPICS OSI layer available in 3.14.
+They can currently be used with EPICS 3.13 or 3.14 (VxWorks only) but should be updated to work with newer releases and on different operating systems.

 ## EPICS BiRa 7305 VSAM Support Module (ai)